Part III - Chapter 1: Payments

-The Office of Justice Programs (OJP) has three methods for requesting payment of grant funds: the Letter-of- Credit Electronic Certification System (LOCES), the Phone Activated Paperless Request System (PAPRS) and the Automated Standard Application for Payments (ASAP).
+The current method for requesting payment of grant funds is the Phone-Activated Paperless Request System (PAPRS).
 Recipients are required to submit the completed Automated Clearing House (ACH) electronic funds transfer form bearing the original signature of the authorized official of the recipient's financial institution.
 The Debt Collection Act of 1996 states that all eligible recipients of Federal payments must receive funds electronically.
-Recipients are also reminded to coordinate with their respective financial institutions for an addendum record which contains payment-related information for their records.
-Additionally, in order for a recipient to receive payments requested, a current SF 269A for the grant on which payment is requested must be on file with OJP.
+Recipients are reminded to coordinate with their respective financial institutions for an addendum record which contains payment-related information for their records.
+In order for a recipient to receive payments requested, a current Standard Form (SF-269A) for the grant on which payment is requested must be on file with OJP.
+If Progress Reports are required for the grant program, the reports must be current or requests for payment will be denied.

+Instructions for using the PAPRS system will be included in the package.
+The information is usually mailed to the Financial Point of Contact (FPOC) designated by the recipient, within 1 week of the award date of a new grant award.
 The password is to be given only to authorized persons of the grantee organization and not given to subgrantees.
 The recipient is solely responsible for the security of this access code.
-AD provides a manual that has instructions for using the system.

 WITHHOLDING OF FUNDS

-The awarding agency may withhold drawdowns to a recipient organization receiving cash funds by letter of credit or by electronic transfer of funds, if the recipient demonstrates any of the following:
+The awarding agency may withhold draw downs to a recipient organization receiving grant funds by electronic transfer, if the recipient demonstrates any of the following:

-The recipient organization may be required to finance its operation with its own working funds until such time the recipient is in compliance with its award.
+The recipient organization may be required to finance its operation with its own working funds until such time the recipient is in compliance with all award conditions.

 MINIMUM CASH ON HAND

-Whichever payment method is used, recipient organizations should request funds based upon immediate disbursement/reimbursement requirements.
-Funds will not be paid in a lump sum, but rather disbursed over time as project costs are incurred or anticipated (with the exception of Local Law Enforcement Block Grants (LLEBG), Juvenile Accountability Block Grants (JABG), and State Criminal Alien Assistance Program Grants (SCAAP) which are paid in a lump sum).
+Grant recipient organizations should request funds based upon immediate disbursement/ reimbursement requirements.
+Funds will not be paid in a lump sum, but rather disbursed over time as project costs are incurred or anticipated (with the exception of block grant program such as Justice Assistance Grant (JAG), Juvenile Accountability Block Grants [JABG], and State Criminal Alien Assistance Program Grants [SCAAP] which are paid in a lump sum).
 Recipients should time their drawdown requests to ensure that Federal cash on hand is the minimum needed for disbursements/reimbursements to be made immediately or within 10 days.

 Recipients and subrecipients shall minimize the time elapsing between the transfer and disbursement of funds.
 Recipients and subrecipients that administer confidential funds may establish different procedures for administering confidential funds to provide quick access to funds to meet the needs of the project.
-Also, interest income on LLEBG Block and JABG Block grants must be accounted for, reported as program income, and used in accordance with the provisions of Part III, Chapter 4: Program Income of this guide.
+Also, interest income on block grants such as JAG and JABG must be accounted for, reported as program income, and used in accordance with the provisions of Part III, Chapter 4: Program Income of this Guide.

-NOTE: Interest earned on LLEBG Block and JABG Block grants must be accounted for and reported as program income, and used in accordance with the provisions of Part III, Chapter 4, (Program Income) of this guide.
-Any unexpended program income should be remitted to the Office of Justice Programs, Office of the Comptroller, ATTN: Funds Control Branch, 810 7th Street, NW 5th Floor, Washington, D.C.
-20531.
+NOTE: Interest earned on block grants such as JAG and JABG must be accounted for and reported as program income, and used in accordance with the provisions of Part III, Chapter 4: Program Income of this Guide.
+Any unexpended program income should be remitted to the Office of Justice Programs, Office of the Chief Financial Officer, ATTN: Accounting Control Branch, 810 Seventh Street, NW., Fifth Floor, Washington, DC 20531.

 CASH MANAGEMENT IMPROVEMENT ACT OF 1990